Linda and I had vacationed in Mexico over 30 times before we finally ended up moving here full time in 2015.

 You’ll soon learn that when someone tells you that they will do it mañana it doesn’t mean tomorrow, it means someday.
 Don’t get frustrated…..just be patient and things will eventually get done.

-During this time, it’s not unusual for people to get a little discouraged and question their decision to move to Mexico.
+During the first six months, it’s not unusual for people to get a little discouraged and question their decision to move to Mexico.
 The important thing is to remember that this transition period is only temporary and that it will get better — much better, in fact.
+Just hang in there!

 The Second Six Months